ChapelR/chapelr.github.io/beta-town/hal2/README.md

 Track names should only include letters (upper or lower case), numbers, dashes (`-`), underscores (`_`), and dollar signs (`$`).
 Other characters may work but are not officially supported.
 That's code for "don't use them even when they seem like they're working."

-An example of a `hal.tracks` story that defines two tracks: a beeping sound called `beep` and a song called `que-pena` might look like this:
+An example of a `hal.tracks` special passage that defines two tracks: a beeping sound called `beep` and a song called `que-pena` might look like this:

 ```
 beep: ./audio/beep.mp3, ./audio/beep.ogg